 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 Dealing with tax debt can be stressful — both financially and emotionally.
 Fortunately, there are a number of tax relief companies that can help.

 These firms work with the IRS on your behalf to resolve overdue taxes, and they can help you repay your debts and minimize the financial penalties that come with them as well.

 If you’re behind on your federal or state taxes, use this guide to review our partner tax relief companies that can help.

 In this guide:

-- Compare the best IRS tax relief firms
+- Find the best tax relief company

-- Reviews of the best tax relief companies
+- Reviews of tax relief companies

 - How to choose the best tax relief company